 False Advertising Lawyers in Agoura Hills & Westlake Village

 Under California false advertising laws, companies are prohibited from using deceptive advertising in connection with the sale or dissemination of goods.
 Companies are allowed to use “puffery” to make somewhat inflated claims about their products.
 However, they are prohibited from using language that is designed to confuse or mislead consumers.

 A company that engages in false or misleading advertising to sell products is in violation of California law.
 Consumers duped by false advertising may be able to recover monetary damages via filing a false advertising class action lawsuit.
 They may also force the company to discontinue its deceptive practices.

 If you need to hold a company accountable, reach out to our false advertising attorneys in Agoura Hills and Westlake Village.
-At Bradley/Grombacher, we can help you pursue fair and just compensation if you were illegally deceived.
+At Bradley/Grombacher, we serve clients nationwide and can help you pursue fair and just compensation if you were illegally deceived.

 Deceptive Advertising Definition & Examples

 Deceptive advertising refers to a company’s use of false, misleading or confusing statements when promoting a product or service.
 These advertising practices false claims violate consumer protection laws, which prohibit companies from engaging in unfair business practices to outsell competitors.

 For example, a store may artificially inflate the original price listed on a price tag.
 This is done with the intention of giving consumers the impression they are receiving a discount.
 Other stores continuously list certain products at a discounted price, but never offer the item at the so-called “original” price.
 This means that the “sale” price is the true price of the item.

 Some companies attempt to take advantage of consumers’ growing passion for environmental issues.
 To this end, they will make misleading claims about the eco-friendliness of their products.
 If a company uses terms like “biodegradable,” “compostable,” or “recycled”, they must be able to back up these claims with scientific evidence.